 True contentment begins with faith in God.

-During distress, we demonstrate this faith by choosing to believe what God has revealed about himself through nature and in the Bible rather than what we might infer about him from our adversity.
+In times of distress, we demonstrate this faith by choosing to believe what God has revealed about himself in nature and in the Bible rather than what we might infer about him from our adversity.

-We set aside the doubts about God raised by affliction and proceed under the assumption that he is good, his ideas and methods are superior to ours, and his love is unfailing.
+We set aside the doubts about God raised by affliction and proceed on the assumption that he is good, that his ideas and methods are superior to ours, and that his love is unfailing.

 We presume he will come to our aid as promised.